phongduong/my-portfolio/data/posts/generate-github-personal-access-token.md

 * Grant permission and scope to your access token
 * Click **Generate token**

-You need to copy the token and save somewhere safe.
-After you leave the page, you won't see the access token again
+You need to save the token somewhere safe.
+After you leave the page, you won't see it again